YarosMallorca/YarosMallorca/README.md

 In 2017, I started pursuing my passion and journey to become a software developer.
 I am passionate about computer science and enjoy learning new things and technologies!

-A strong believer in an Open Source Software future ❤️

-I open-sourced the APIs for public transport in Mallorca for developers!
-Check it out <a href="https://github.com/open-transport-mallorca/mallorca_transit_services">here</a>!
+Coding is awesome, but I also enjoy self-hosting, system administration, networking, and cybersecurity ❤️

-I'm also the developer & maintainer of <a href="https://github.com/open-transport-mallorca/ViaMallorca">ViaMallorca</a> - an attempt to make Mallorca's public transportation system better with a mobile app.
+**Developer & maintainer of [Via Mallorca](https://github.com/open-transport-mallorca/ViaMallorca)** - an attempt to make Mallorca's public transportation system better with a mobile app.

 <hr>
 <h2>Education</h2>